Spin Master: History

 In March 2018, Spin Master acquired the 120 year old stuffed toy brand Gund.
 In December of that year, Spin Master was announced as the new toy licensee of the DC Entertainment starting in spring 2020, having acquired the license from Mattel.
 Spin Master is now a $1.5 billion (sales) company, which employs over 1,600 people in 16 countries.
 At the end of 2019, Spin Master completed the acquisition of the award-winning Orbeez brand from Maya Toys, complementing its growing Activities segment.
 Also in 2019 Spin Master started a ten-year toy licensing contract with Monster Jam ending a previous toy licensing deal between Monster Jam and Mattel who marketed it Monster Jam toys under the Hot Wheels line.

 In February 2020, Spin Master announced the theatrical release of the Paw Patrol movie, a Spin Master Entertainment production in association with Nickelodeon Movies and distributed by Paramount Pictures.
 Paw Patrol: The Movie released in theatres on August 20, 2021, grossing $142 million worldwide.
 Following the success of its first theatrical film for the franchise, Spin Master announced that production had begun on a sequel, Paw Patrol: The Mighty Movie slated to release on September 29, 2023.
 On 27 October 2020, Spin Master said it will pay $50 million for Rubik's Cube, the iconic game invented nearly 50 years ago.
 The acquisition was completed on 5 January 2021.
 At the end of 2020, Spin Master announced executive leadership changes appointing Max Rangel as Global President effective January 2021, assuming the position of Global President and CEO in April 2021.
 In February 2022, Spin Master announced it renewed its licensing agreement with Warner Bros.
 Consumer Products to continue manufacturing DC Universe toys through 2026.

 In 2021, Spin Master launched the Future of Play Scholarship committing to invest $100,000 in financial aid annually to the education and mentorship of underrepresented individuals.
 On October 19, 2021, Spin Master established Spin Master Ventures, a $100 million venture fund to back up games, toys and entertainment startups with investments made in Nordlight, a game development company in Stockholm and Hoot Reading, an online tutoring service that provides reading lessons to children.
 By the end of 2021, Spin Master had grown to a global children's entertainment company, employing over 2,000 people in 28 offices around the world.

 On October 11, 2023, Spin Master announced an agreement to acquire toy company Melissa & Doug from AEA Investors for $950 million in cash.
 The acquisition was completed on January 2, 2024.

+In 2019, Spin Master was named global master toy partner for DreamWorks to manufacture toys related to the animated series, Gabby's Dollhouse, a partnership that was renewed in 2025.